sarah-eiger/playlists/README.md

 Here is a brief overview of the architecture of the application:
 - app:
-    - api: folder containing our mock database (playlists and users) as well as our api requests to fetch this data
+    - api: folder containing our mock database (playlists and users) as well as our API requests to fetch this data
     - modules: our main modules folder
        - account: account component
        - core: core components (header and footer)/services/guards/interceptors/resolvers used accross the application